Vitols999/QMS-WIKI/DocGisItemsTrkInfo.md

 1. The summary of the minimum and maximum values of the track properties like elevation, speed, etc. You can toggle visibility with the `View - Track Info - Min./Max.
 Summary` main menu entry or with the main toolbar icon ![Min max labels](images/icons/LabelInfo.png "Min max labels").

 1. The color bar for track coloring.
 The color bar has to be enabled in the track's edit/details dialog.
 Use the track options toolbar icon ![Track details](images/icons/EditDetails.png "Track details") to open this dialog.
-Select the `Style` tab in the edit window and select one of the track properties as source, e.g. elevation or slope.

-Compare section [Select display of track information in main menu](#select-display-of-track-information-in-main-menu) for a list of all menu entries described in this section.
+Select the `Style` tab in the edit window and select one of the track properties as source, e.g. elevation or slope. user-content-select-display-of-track-information-in-main-menu) for a list of all menu entries described in this section.

 __Remark:__ Access to the actions in the main toolbar requires a proper configuration of the toolbar with the help of the menu entry `Window - Setup toolbar` (activate the necessary icons).